cloudnativetrainings/trainings/k8s_helm/05_functions/README.md

 # Functions

-In this task you will learn how to implement helper functions.
+In this task, you will learn how to implement helper functions.

 ## Run the Helm Chart